Bound-Preserving Finite-Volume Schemes for Systems of Continuity Equations with Saturation: Numerical Experiments

 We may further explore the normalization condition.
 We first consider \cref{eq:segments} in one dimension, posed on $\Omega = \prt{0,\infty}$; by virtue of the conservation of mass, we arrive at the self-consistency equation

-In particular, this expression yields the value of the critical mass, $M_c = \alpha\sqrt{\frac{\pi D}{2C}}$, which corresponds to $l=0$.
+In particular, this expression yields the value of the critical mass, $\revisionOne{m}_c = \alpha\sqrt{\frac{\pi D}{2C}}$, which corresponds to $l=0$.
 In the two dimensional case, we pose \cref{eq:segments} on the domain $\Omega = \prt{0,\infty}^2$.
 We find

-yielding $M_c = \frac{\alpha \pi D}{2C}.$
+yielding $\revisionOne{m}_c = \frac{\alpha \pi D}{2C}.$

 We will solve \cref{eq:segments} in one and two dimensions, over sufficiently large but finite domains, with supercritical masses, in order to validate the behaviour of the schemes in the presence of saturation.
-The problems are initialised with a constant density $\rho = M/\abs{\Omega}$, where $\abs{\Omega}$ is the Lebesgue measure of $\Omega$; the solution is computed for $t\in(0,15)$, and the final state is taken as an approximation of the steady state.
+The problems are initialised with a constant density $\rho = \revisionOne{m}/\abs{\Omega}$, where $\abs{\Omega}$ is the Lebesgue measure of $\Omega$; the solution is computed for $t\in(0,15)$, and the final state is taken as an approximation of the steady state.
+We will employ Scheme \eqref{eq:gradientSystemScheme}, as well as an explicit counterpart found by evaluating the numerical fluxes at the $n\th$ time.

-In one dimension, we let $\Omega=(0,4)$ and choose the supercritical mass $M=1.66$, which corresponds to $l=1$. \Cref{fig:segments1D} shows the numerical steady state, computed with both the explicit and implicit schemes, each on a coarse ($\Dx=2^{-3}$) and a fine ($\Dx=2^{-7}$) mesh.
-Both schemes capture the upper bound of the solution, but the implicit scheme permits the use of a much larger time step.
-In two dimensions, we set $\Omega=(0,4)^2$ and choose the supercritical mass $M=4.71$, found by letting $l=2$. \Cref{fig:segments2D} shows the numerical steady state computed with the implicit scheme.
+In one dimension, we let $\Omega=(0,4)$, \revisionOne{prescribe no-flux boundary conditions}, and choose the supercritical mass $\revisionOne{m}=1.66$, which corresponds to $l=1$. \Cref{fig:segments1D} shows the numerical steady state, computed with both the explicit and implicit schemes, each on a coarse ($\Dx=2^{-3}$) and a fine ($\Dx=2^{-7}$) mesh.
+Both schemes capture the upper bound of the solution, but the implicit scheme permits the use of a much larger time step. \revisionTwo{\Cref{fig:segmentsNew} shows the evolution in time of the solution with the implicit scheme, as well as the evolution of the variation $\xi$.
+As expected, as the solution approaches the steady state, $\xi$ tends to a constant on the support of $\rho_\infty\psi(\rho_\infty)$.}

+In two dimensions, we set $\Omega=(0,4)^2$, \revisionOne{again with no-flux boundary conditions}, and choose the supercritical mass $\revisionOne{m}=4.71$, found by letting $l=2$. \Cref{fig:segments2D} shows the numerical steady state computed with the implicit scheme.

 We would like to emphasise that there is no general weak solution theory yet that establishes the kink solutions \eqref{eq:sswkink} as the global asymptotic profile for generic initial data to \eqref{eq:segments} with supercritical mass, though this behaviour was observed numerically for diverse initial data.
 The Cauchy theory for these general gradient flows \eqref{eq:segments} with non-linear mobility and external interaction potentials, not included in \cite{CLSS10}, is challenging and will be studied elsewhere.